OpenNMT/OpenNMT-tf/examples/serving/README.md

-## Serving
+## Inference with TensorFlow Serving

-This example implements a simple client that sends translation requests to a model server.
+This example implements a simple client that sends translation requests to a model server managed by TensorFlow Serving.

 ### Requirements